um-grex/grex-docs/content/english/training/workshops-2025/lora-huggingface.md

 Start a Jupyter job on Grex OOD or Magic Castle.

-In the _notebooks_ folder, open a _03-something.ipynb_ , correct path to the updated LoRa weight and run the inference again.
+In the _notebooks_ folder, open a _03-text-to-image-lora.ipynb_ , correct path to the updated LoRa weights and run the inference again.
+Try also merging the two LoRa weights trained from dataset1 and dataset2.